 by Todd Kashdan.

-The Power of Negative Emotion starts by looking at which emotions we think of as negative (primarily anger, sadness, and anxiety), and how different societies few these emotions in different ways.
-It explains why these emotions can be viewed as natural responses to normal events, and how suppressing them is not always desirable or healthy.
+The Power of Negative Emotion starts by looking at which emotions we think of as negative (primarily anger, sadness, and anxiety), and how different societies view them in different ways.
+It explains why these emotions can be seen as natural responses to normal events, and how suppressing them is not always desirable or healthy.

 The authors go on to consider how aspects of these emotions can sometimes be more effective or productive than their so-called positive counterparts, e.g. using a proportional amount of controlled (and disclosed) anger to persuade someone to do something important (i.e. not resorting to aggression/bullying).
 It introduces the idea that this kind of manipulative behaviour is natural to us all, and a necessary (and recognised) part of successful social interaction.